 Okay, So what do I have to know

 In order to conduct a reasonably accurate and useful DNA search, you don't have to become an expert on DNA Genealogy, you just have to know a few things, including, what the various tests are, how they work and what they can tell you.
-Although, if you would like to further enhance your knowledge why not study or learn about what it takes to be a medical researcher.

 Your DNA contains segments that are called chromosomes and these contain genes which are the basic building blocks of heredity.
 Each one of your parents contributed 23 chromosomes into the construction of you.
 One of these chromosomes, the 23rd one, determines your sex.
 Your mother contributed an X chromosome and your father either an X or a Y chromosome.
 If your father contributed an X, then you are female.
 If your father contributed a Y chromosome, then you are male.
 Henry the VIII never did figure out that it was his fault he wasn't getting any male heirs, not his wives.
 If he had only known, a few people might have been able to keep their heads.